jaredpetersen/testgoose/README.md

 **We advise that you generally stick to stubs when possible** as mocks tightly couple your tests to the system under test.
 This is sometimes necessary though in order to assert that the system under test is performing correctly.

 At this point in time, the argument matchers must be the exact same as the data that is coming in.
-In the future, we'd like to also support matchers like `testgoose.match.string` for any string, `testgoose.match.boolean` for any boolean, `testgoose.match.number` for any number, etc. to alleviate the level of coupling between the test and the system under test.
+In the future, we'd like to also support matchers like `testgoose.match.string` for any string, `testgoose.match.boolean` for any boolean, `testgoose.match.number` for any number, etc. to alleviate the level of coupling.
 Look forward to an update on this in the future.

 ### Documentation
 For more specific information on the available testgoose functions, check out the [docs](/docs).